What is dry ice, and how to get rid of it?

 - Never dispose of dry ice in a trash can, chemical waste container or other garbage/waste can.

 It is important to handle dry ice with care and wear protective clothing/gloves while doing so to prevent freezer burn.
-To safely dispose of dry ice, remove entrées from cooler, then leave any remaining dry ice inside cooler, with the box flaps loose, but not fully open.
+To safely dispose of dry ice, remove entrées from the cooler, then leave any remaining dry ice inside the cooler, with the box flaps lose, but not fully open.
 Allow dry ice to sublimate until all is gone, in a well-ventilated, safe area away from children or pets.
-No matter how tempting it maybe, do not EVER dispose of dry ice in a sink, drain, toilet or garbage can, as this can cause severe damage to pipes and surfaces.
+No matter how tempting it may be, do not EVER dispose of dry ice in a sink, drain, toilet, or garbage can, as this can cause severe damage to pipes and surfaces.